-Energy companies have long explored the flatter, more accessible parts of the basin.
-Buickerood wonders why fossil fuel companies are pushing forward with more development in the rugged HDs, especially when natural gas markets are at near-historic lows.
+Energy companies have long explored the basin’s flatter, more accessible parts.
+Buickerood wonders why fossil fuel companies are pushing for more development in the rugged HDs.

 “The HD area and Chimney Rock area is not like the flatlands of northwest New Mexico,” Buickerood explained.
-“To run any pipeline you have steep slopes, you have unstable soils, you have to go through Roadless.”
+“To run any pipeline, you have steep slopes; you have unstable soils, you have to go through roadless (area).”

 Buickerood was also interviewed before the release of the executive order.

-Christi Zeller, Executive Director of the Durango-based oil and gas advocacy group The Energy Council, conceded in an email statement to me that the price of gas is low.
+Christi Zeller, Executive Director of the Durango-based oil and gas advocacy group The Energy Council, conceded in an email statement that the gas price is low.